-The authors found that, generally, in shrub- and grassland-dominated ecosystems, there was a strong relationships between area burned and increased moisture in the year before the fire season, suggesting these systems are fuel limited and only burn after moisture (inferred from PDSI) increases fuel production.
-For open-canopy forests, they found strong relationships between area burned and decreased moisture immediately prior or during the fire season, suggesting that the moisture conditions of the heavier fuels drive fire activity.
+The authors found that, generally, in shrub- and grassland-dominated ecosystems, there was a strong relationship between area burned and increased moisture in the year before the fire season, suggesting these systems are fuel limited and only burn after moisture (inferred from PDSI) increases fuel production.
+For open-canopy forests, they found a strong relationship between area burned and decreased moisture immediately prior or during the fire season, suggesting that the moisture conditions of the heavier fuels drive fire activity.

 The authors found a significant correlation between annual area burned and fire intensity directly related to the weather variable frequency.
 Years where large area burned were associated with extreme fire weather and subsequent high intensity fire.